-Regeneration is the process of reversing the economic, physical and social decline of places.
+Regeneration is the process of transforming the economic, physical and social potential of places.

 We are reforming the way resources are invested in disadvantaged communities and accelerating the pace of change through focused funding and other support mechanisms.